Controls library · 7 frameworks · 14 control domains

 Products that satisfy this control:

 Hardware-bound key generation and storage.
-Private keys generated and stored inside a certified secure element (EAL 6+) and are non-exportable by design.
+Private keys generated and stored inside a certified secure element (EAL 6+) and are non-exportable by design — for login credentials (Nitrokey) and crypto-asset custody (Ledger) alike.

 Products that satisfy this control: